-- Fewer competitors: People already living in the city look for long term rentals, so you will find less people asking for these apartments.
+- Fewer competitors: People already living in the city look for long-term rentals, so you will find fewer people asking for these apartments.

 - Get to know the city before you settle permanently: Once you are in the city and you have a clearer idea about where you want to live, how the Swedish apartments are and what your net salary is (in case you already have a job) you can search for something more permanent.

 Finding a long-term contract is what most people search for.
 Being able to settle and focus on getting your life going instead of being in the search for a new place to stay is an important step.
 There are however a few matters to consider:

 - The one-year limit: Most long-term contracts are for 6 months with a possibility of another 6-month extension.
 In some cases, you can get a one-year contract straight away, but it’s rare that you find something longer than that.
 After one year, most of the landlords that own a “Bostadsrätt” (flat in a building) have to ask for permission to sublet the apartment to the board of directors of the building.

 - Sign up for a bostadskö: If you are considering a longer stay in Sweden, you might consider signing up at a “bostadskö”.
 Most Swedes sign up as soon as they are allowed (nowadays once they turn 18) and the waiting time on these “bostadskö” are very long.
 However, if you are patient and not too picky about your choice this might be an option.